jcorbino/mole/README.md

 2: Licensing
 ------------

-MOLE is distributed under a GNU General Public License, please refer to the GPLv3.txt file for more information on this.
+MOLE is distributed under a GNU General Public License, please refer to the _LICENSE_ file for more information on this.